skedwards88/word_lists/README.md

 ## Compiled

-The `compiled/easy.txt`consists of words that are on common to wordnik, wiki, and gutenberg AND words that are common to wordnik and movies, minus manually removed words (in `compiles/notActuallyEasy.txt`) that were deemed subjectively not common.
+The `compiled/easy.txt`consists of words that are on common to wordnik, wiki, and gutenberg AND words that are common to wordnik and movies.
+In addition, the word excludes the manually compiled `compiles/notActuallyEasy.txt` that were deemed subjectively not common and includes the manually compiled `compiles/notActuallyHard.txt` that were deemed subjectively not uncommon.

 The `compiled/noneasy.txt` consists of all of the wordnik words that are not in `compiled/easy.txt`.